Note: The USATF National Masters 10K Championship Registration does require a current 2019 USATF membership number.

 5 Start Time.
 Each competitor is responsible for knowing the starting time of 11:00 a.m.
 All competitors are responsible for being at the starting line at the appointed time with their competition bib number and age/gender “back” number properly affixed.
 USA Masters Championship runners are welcome at the front of the start line.
 The citizen’s 10k race will start 3 minutes after the USATF Masters start.

-6 CLOSED FOR NOW.
-Online Entry Registration.
-Enter online no later than Wednesday, April 20th at Noon.
+6 Online Entry Registration.
+Enter online no later than April 24th at Noon.

 8 Host Hotel.
 Holiday Inn Dedham, 55 Ariadne Rd., Dedham, MA 02026, 781-329-1000

 9 Race day Packet Pick-Up.
 Packet pick-ups begin at 8:30 AM on Sunday at the Endicott Estate and run until 10:30 AM.
 SHARP.
 We encourage you to be early if you plan to pick up your race packet including chip and bib number on Sunday morning and take the time to properly stretch and clear the estate to access the start line.
 The Race will begin on East Street one block south of the Estate at Boulevard St. Plan your morning accordingly.
 Please refer to course map.
 NOTE: There is no USATF Masters Championship day of race registration available.

 10 Parking.
 Race day of race parkingis available for early arrivals on the estate fairgrounds.
 On street parking is available above Mount Vernon Street and near the High and Middle school.